 Autism has made me aware that while siblings often make the best advocates, they also have their own needs, and deserve those needs to be met with as much passion and dedication as is reserved for their special needs brothers and sisters.

 Autism has made me aware parents of children without special needs are at the forefront of our children’s futures.
 You see, they’re raising the kids who will grow up to be adults alongside our children, which means what they’re saying about and doing for our sons and daughters today, matters greatly in what will be said about and done for them tomorrow.
-I know a mom who is not raising any special needs children.
+I know a mom who is not raising children with special needs.
 But you know what?
 She went ahead and started a Challenger baseball league in my neighborhood anyway.
 And her kids?
 Her kids need to be cloned because they’re gonna stand alongside my Andrew someday and fight for his rights and treat him with the dignity and respect he deserves.
 How do I know that?
 Because they’re doing it already.
-It may start with a game of baseball, but I see the light come on in the eyes of these peers who take the time on a Saturday morning to buddy up with our special needs children.
+It may start with a game of baseball, but I see the light come on in the eyes of these peers who take the time on a Saturday morning to buddy up with our children with special needs.
 You can see their wheels spinning, their heartbeats quickening as they realize a little effort goes a long way in the lives of our kids.
 A seed is planted, walls are torn down, the unknown becomes commonplace, and suddenly, the future looks a whole lot brighter.

 Autism has made me aware it’s okay to burn bridges if it means forging new and better paths in their place, ones more accessible and leading to many different possibilities, instead of a bunch of dead ends.